xian-ran/prestackPro-Manual/algorithm_documentation/interpretation-processing/the-well-tie-window.md

 **Zooming **can be controlled using the mouse wheel on the TWT/TVDSS track – or right-mouse click on the TWT/TVDSS track to manually change the range displayed.

-**Correlogram:**
-The correlogram is a sliding window cross-correlation for a single angle plane.
-For pre-stack seismic the angle is defined in the bottom left-hand side of the main window and can be changed by the user.